daniel86/regen/README.md

 Compiling
 =========================
 regen builds with CMake.
-Just clone the code from [github](https://github.com/daniel86/regen) and run `cmake` in the root directory.
+Just clone the code from [github](https://github.com/daniel86/regen) and run `cmake .` in the root directory.
 You can pass a set of arguments to `cmake` to toggle some features on or off.
 Following you can find a list of those arguments:

 Argument                | Default | Description